 - the estimated total amount of the credit transfer in the currency of the payer's account, including any transaction fee and any currency conversion charges [and] the estimated amount to be transferred to the payee in the currency used by the payee".

-The above new requirements are expected to become applicable at some point in Q2 2020.
+The above new requirements will become applicable on 19 April 2020.

 The legislative history/evolution of the text

 On 28 March 2018, the EC had proposed to the Council and the European Parliament a revision of the Cross-Border Regulation.
 As regards currency conversion, the EC's proposal was to require card issuers to display their currency conversion offer in real-time, on the POS or ATM screen, next to the DCC offer.
 Such a change would have required significant technical changes and therefore important financial investments for card issuers (and probably card schemes).

 During the legislative process, the requirement for issuers to display their competing offer in real-time on the POS/ATM screen was abandoned.
 However, Article 15(1)(g) of the revised Cross-Border Regulation requires the EC to present a report in 2022 analysing in particular "the technical feasibility of disclosing [the issuer's currency offer] simultaneously, prior to the initiation of each transaction, for all currency conversion options available at an ATM or at the point of sale".
 So the idea that the EC had proposed may re-surface in 2022.

 If you have any questions, please do not hesitate to get in touch with any member of the Bird & Bird international payments team.